 How to calculate the minimum reserve requirements

-The legal framework for the minimum reserve system is set out in the Regulation (EC) No. 2818/98 of the European Central Bank of 1 December 1998 on the application of minimum reserves (ECB/1998/15), which is included in the publication entitled "Compendium: collection of legal instruments (June 1998 - December 2001)" (See the section Legal documents.)
+The legal framework for the minimum reserve system is set out in the Regulation (EC) No. 1745/2003 of the European Central Bank of 12 September 2003 on the application of minimum reserves (ECB/2003/9) - see Minimum reserves in the Legal framework.

 |As from the maintenance period starting on||Overnight deposits, deposits with agreed maturity or period of notice up to 2 years, debt securities issued with maturity up to 2 years, money market paper||Deposits with agreed maturity or period of notice over 2 years, repos, debt securities issued with maturity over 2 years|

 Liabilities vis-à-vis other credit institutions subject to the Eurosystem's minimum reserve requirments; the ECB and euro area national central banks are excluded from the reserve base.